defrex/defrex-com/src/posts/burn-damage.md

 date: 2025-02-17T16:00:00-05:00
 ---

-Recently I've been playing a lot of The Bazaar, and thinking about Burn.
+Recently I've been playing a lot of The Bazaar, and thinking about burn.
+Burn is a common form of damage over time in video games generally, so hopefully this analysis generalizes.

-Burn is a common form of damage over time in video games.
-We'll define it here as a number which stacks when applied, and on every tick it applies damage equal to the current stacks size, then reduces the stack by one.
+We'll define burn here as a number which stacks when applied, and on every tick it applies damage equal to the current stacks size, then reduces the stack by one.

 ### Damage from Burn